How to Complete an Accident Report Form

 - Did the casualty ever become unconscious?

-- How many days work did the employee lose due to the injury?
+- How many days of work did the employee lose due to the injury?

 - Did an ambulance have to take the casualty from the scene?

-If a witness was on the scene take their personal details and see if they will provide a written statement to support your cause.
-Other information such as photographs, CCTV footage and records of Health and Safety Checks are also useful pieces of information.
+If a witness was on the scene, take their details and see if they will provide a written statement to support your cause.
+Other information such as photographs, CCTV footage, and Health and Safety Checks records are also valuable pieces of information.

 Recording the Accident

-Then you will need to go through the event of the accident; you will need to ask yourself these questions to portray to scene properly:
+Then you will need to go through the event of the accident; you will need to ask yourself these questions to portray the scene properly:

 - How did the injury occur?